kofiya-technologies/DHS-To-Database-dhs2CSVTables-simplified/README.md

 ## Features

 - **Convenient Wrapper**: We built a Python wrapper function to make it easier to run DHS data conversions without diving deep into the original library’s internals.
+- **CSV to SQLite Conversion** (New in v0.2.0): Now supports converting relational CSV tables to a SQLite database using the `csvs-to-sqlite` command-line tool.
+This allows seamless migration of DHS data into a more structured relational database format.

 ## Requirements